How To Write a Cannabis Cultivation Business Plan

 All business plans have information about operations; a cannabis cultivation business plan has an operations section as well as specific compliance information.

 Your state law will dictate what to include in this section, and it’s important to align your plan with regulations as they apply to your facility.
-Many companies designate a chief compliance officer to ensure they’re meeting regulations — both in the planning stages and on an ongoing basis.
+It’s also important to consider regulatory standards, like GMP, that may be applicable to your cannabis business.
+Many companies in the cannabis industry designate a chief compliance officer to ensure they’re meeting regulations — both in the planning stages and on an ongoing basis.

 Essentially, the state has already outlined how you’ll operate.